Reducing Metastability in FPGA Designs

 To those of you who live and breathe digital electronics on a daily basis however, the term will likely be greeted with a mixture of disdain and respect.

-Here, we take a look at the concept of metastability in regards to digital circuits – and therefore FPGA designs – and how its 'appearance' can be greatly reduced, simply by adhering to proven design principles that mitigate its effect.
+Here, we take a look at the concept of metastability in regards to a digital circuit – and therefore FPGA designs – and how its 'appearance' can be greatly reduced, simply by adhering to proven design principles that mitigate its effect.

-Metastability concerns the outputs of registers (or clocked flip-flops in old money) within digital devices and the potential for such outputs to enter a ‘metastable state’.
+Metastability concerns the outputs of registers (or clocked flip-flops in old money) within digital circuits and the potential for an output terminal to enter a ‘metastable state’.
 FPGA devices typically utilize D-type flip-flops.
 Before looking at how such a state can be entered, it is a good idea to refresh ourselves with some basic key timing elements related to the operation of a register:

 ’Set-up time’ – this is the minimum time that the input to the register must be stable, prior to the arrival of the next clock edge.
 Typically appears as Tsu in data sheets.